Sebastian-Barrett/sebsite/Clock.md

 <br>

 With transparent gears, wooden styling, and a giant pendulum this is a truly epic project.
 I learnt to design and model, test and fail, assemble and refine.
-I designed the clock of 11 laser cut gears to use energy from a falling weight and timing from a swinging pendulum to tell time for 2 hours at a time.
+I designed the clock of 11 <a href="/sebsite/laser">laser cut</a> gears to use energy from a falling weight and timing from a swinging pendulum to tell time for 2 hours at a time.
 </p>

 ## Mechanics